TimurKady/free-admin/docs/quick-start.md

 admin.init(app, packages=["apps"])
 ```

-Placing your admin modules under ``apps/<app_name>/admin.py`` ensures they are discovered when FreeAdmin scans the listed packages.

 ## 4. Add an application module

 Within the project root run the ``add`` command to create a new application package inside ``apps``.
 The command must be executed where the ``apps`` directory exists; otherwise it exits with a helpful message.